 The values 1, 0, and X are used in some tables.
-X signifies a don't care (1 or 0) convention, which can be determined by the system designer.
+X signifies a don't care (1 or 0) state, which can be determined by the system designer.

-Introduction
+1 Introduction

-This chapter provides a general description of the 21140 PCI Fast Ethernet LAN Controller, its features, and an overview of the hardware.
+This chapter provides a general description of the DECchip 21140A PCI Fast Ethernet LAN Controller and its features.
+The chapter also includes an overview of the 21140A hardware components.